Q&A

 Impact on the surrounding environment

-Simulations and other investigations regarding the impact of wind with respect to the baseball stadium building plan suggest that effects of wind will not substantially hinder baseball play.
-Going forward, we will persist in considering approaches to creating comfortable spectator settings in conjunction with enhancing designs of the baseball stadium building plan.
-We will also continue to explore options with respect to climate change measures above and beyond those related to the baseball stadium building plan.
+Simulations and other investigations regarding the impact of wind with respect to the new baseball stadium plan suggest that effects of wind will not substantially hinder baseball play.
+Going forward, we will persist in considering approaches to creating comfortable spectator settings in conjunction with enhancing designs of the new baseball stadium plan.
+We will also continue to explore options with respect to climate change measures above and beyond those related to the new baseball stadium plan.

 Moreover, given our awareness of the challenges posed by strong winds in the current redevelopment area, we will explore measures for improving the wind environment in conjunction with efforts to enhance the design.